metalama/website/features/code-generation.md

 ---

 {: .intro }
 Why write repetitive code by hand when you can generate it automatically?
-Metalama is hands-down the most powerful code generator for .NET with its unique C#-to-C# template technology.
+Metalama is hands down the most powerful code generator for .NET with its unique C#-to-C# template technology.

 ## Benefits